How to Plant a Tree in 12 Easy Steps

 - Set the tree in the hole with the root collar (just above the roots) flush or slightly above natural grade.

-Planting too deep is a leading cause of mortality in newly planted trees.
+Planting too deeply is a leading cause of mortality in newly planted trees.
 Don’t pick up the tree by the trunk.
 Always handle by the container or root ball.

 - Remove all foreign materials from the root ball.